imagesegmentation2020/indoor/Readme.md

 We decided to pursue an indoor image segmentation task, which is one of the key problems in the field of computer vision.

-One of the main reasons we chose this topic is because we are interested in object detection, which is not an easy task.
+One of the main reasons we chose this topic is because we are interested in object detection and semantic segmentation, and after analyze the datasets available for free, we found a dataset available for semantic segmantation.

 The architectures normally used in this field also caught our attention.

 We were excited to learn the most about deep learning, its implementation, and observe how far our creativity can go to improve the performance of our model.